DrMikeBagwell.org

 Filed Under: Uncategorized

-GALATIANS … THE WORKS OF THE FLESH, “MURDERS”
+GALATIANS … THE FRUIT OF THE SPIRIT, MEEKNESS

 — Dr. Mike Bagwell